Manage Multiple Linux Servers (4 free tools)!

 Graphs clearly portray server load, disk usage and system log information.
 You can also monitor hardware and report on CPU temperature and raise alarms based on set criteria.

 Nagois is extendable and you can create custom workers which perform functionality that is not available in Nagois core, such as a custom check using SNMP.

-To monitor multiple servers, you need to install Multi-Nagios Tactial Overview system.
+To manage multiple Linux servers, you need to install Multi-Nagios Tactial Overview system.
 Currently, the installer script works only on RHEL and CentOS.
 This gives you a high-level overview of various servers.
 The child servers provide information to the main Nagios server.
 The child servers work on the resource intensive tasks such as performance graphing, allowing you to add many servers to a single Nagios server.

 ISPConfig is an open-source server monitoring system primarily aimed at webmasters who manage multiple sites on one or more servers.